minerva-university/cs162-hc-history/README.md

 ### Make Sure Python Is Installed

-Once you're in the project folder, check if Python is installed by running:
+Once you're in the project folder, check if Python is installed by copying this into your terminal:

 ```bash
 python3 --version